dialectique/Mini-Reader-for-The-Hacker-News-website/README.md

   The user can display in the terminal the list of the `thehackernews.com` homepage articles.
   He can also save any article data (date, title and url) in a local sqlite3 database.
-  Finally, the user can display the content of this database and read article by clicking on the url and delete the non relevant article.
+  Finally, the user can display the content of this database, read articles by clicking on the associated urls and delete the non relevant articles.

   This is the final project of the `CS50’s Introduction to Programming with Python` course from Harvard University. https://cs50.harvard.edu/python/2022/project/

   Link to `The Haker News` website: https://thehackernews.com/

+  ## Installation
+  - It is recommended to use a virtual environment to install this project.
+  - Just fork this repository and use the command lines below.

   ### Usage: